-If the traveler is following institution-imposed or government-imposed self-isolation requirements, then salary support may be continued if allowed under the employer's policy.
-Note that federal agencies have not yet issued guidance on this particular topic so it will be important to be able to identify these transactions in the event federal guidance determines such costs are unallowable.
+If the traveler is following institution-imposed or government-imposed self-isolation requirements, then salary support may be continued if allowed under the employer's policy and is not prohibited by specific agency policy.
+In cases in which the employee is not covered by institutional leave policies, the issue of whether the employee can undertake work on the project while at home may be determinative.
+Note that all federal agencies have not yet issued guidance on this topic, so it will be important to be able to identify these transactions in the event federal guidance determines such costs are unallowable.